nylas/nylas-mail/CONTRIBUTING.md

 # Filing an Issue

-Thanks for checking out Nylas Mail!
+Thanks for checking out Merani!
 If you have a feature request, be sure to check out the [open source roadmap](http://trello.com/b/hxsqB6vx/n1-open-source-roadmap).
 If someone has already requested the feature you have in mind, you can upvote the card on Trello—to keep things organized, we often close feature requests on GitHub after creating Trello cards.

 If you've found a bug, try searching for similars issue before filing a new one.
-Please include the version of Nylas Mail you're using, the platform you're using (Mac / Windows / Linux), and the type of email account.
+Please include the version of Merani you're using, the platform you're using (Mac / Windows / Linux), and the type of email account.
 (Gmail, Outlook 365, etc.)

 # Pull requests

-We require all authors sign our [Contributor License Agreement](https://www.nylas.com/cla.html) before pull requests (even minor ones) can be accepted.
+We require all authors sign our [Contributor License Agreement](https://www.getmerani.com/cla.html) before pull requests (even minor ones) can be accepted.
 (It's similar to other projects, like NodeJS Meteor, or React).
 I'm really sorry, but Legal made us do it.